xiaofeizhang19/Thermostat/README.md

 I want to be able to reset the temp to 20 with a reset function So that I can easily reset the temp

+As a user
+I want to be able to see the thermostat's current energy usage So that I be smug

 ```